 Facial expression depicts emotions, so getting them right is essential if you are trying to create a certain mood in a drawing.

 For example, if you are drawing a somber scene, the last thing you want is to draw a face on your figure that appears joyful.

 How do you get better at drawing facial expressions?
 By practicing.
-Before you start drawing facial expressions, make sure that you can draw facial features in proper proportion to each other.
+Before drawing facial expressions, ensure you can draw facial features proportionately to each other.